aosabook/500lines/objmodel/chapter.md

     assert not b.isinstance(TYPE)
 ````

-To check whether an object ``obj`` is an instance of a certain class ``cls`` it
+To check whether an object ``obj`` is an instance of a certain class ``cls``, it
 is enough to check whether ``cls`` is a superclass of the class of ``obj``, or
 the class itself.
-To check whether a class is a superclass of another class the chain of
+To check whether a class is a superclass of another class, the chain of
 superclasses of that class is walked.
 If and only if the other class is found in
-that chain it is a superclass.
+that chain, it is a superclass.
 The chain of superclasses of a class with the
 class itself included is also
 called the "method resolution order" of that class.
 It can easily be
 computed recursively: